consoleau/eslint-plugin-console-saas-rules/README.md

 # eslint-plugin-console-saas-rules

+A collection of eslint rules to check conventions used in the console saas web repo.
+Will cover a variety of ES6, Angular, and bespoke conecerns.
 ## Usage

 Add `console-saas-rules` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix: